fram-lang/fram-doc/src/intro/named-parameters.md

 ## Named Type Parameters

-Type parameters presented in previous section are *anonymous*, i.e., their names are not visible outside the definition.
+Type parameters presented in the previous section are *anonymous*, i.e., their names are not visible outside the definition.
 Indeed, the programmer has no means to specify the names of type parameters that were implicitly introduced by ML-style type inference.
 However, Fram also supports *named type parameters*, which can be explicitly specified by the programmer.
 To specify a named type parameter, the `type` keyword is omitted and only the name of the parameter is written within curly braces.
-For example, the definition of `id` function with a named type parameter is as follows.
+For example, the definition of the `id` function with a named type parameter is as follows.

 ```fram
 # identity function with a type scheme {T} -> T -> T